olmax99/pyathenastack/README.md

 # Docker Flask API [![Build Status](https://travis-ci.org//olmax99/dockerflaskapi.png)](https://travis-ci.org//olmax99/dockerflaskapi)

 This is a web API project with a capability of distributed background workers.
-Its main purpose is to store large datasets into a data lake (AWS S3), and further load the data into the awarehouse (AWS Athena).
+Its main purpose is to read larger datasets from API endpoits and storing those into a data lake (AWS S3).

 ---